mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apimgr_sso/saml_sso_config.md

 Finally, you must restart the Node Manager and the API Gateway instance to enable the changes in `service-provider.xml` and `jvm.xml` files to be applied.
 After the restart, your users will be able to log in to API Manager using SSO.

-## Demo video on  how to configure single sign-on based on the Keycloak example
+## Video Configure single sign-on based on the Keycloak example

-Watch this video on Axway API Management YouTube channel to learn how to configure single sign-on based on the Keycloak example.
+Watch this demo video on Axway API Management YouTube channel to learn how to configure single sign-on based on the Keycloak example.

 {{< youtube OsN06SowUAg >}}